São Paulo’s QuintoAndar real estate platform raises $120M, now valued at $5.1B – TechCrunch

 QuintoAndar describes itself as an “end-to-end solution for long-term rentals” that, among other things, connects potential tenants to landlords and vice versa.
 Last year, it also expanded into connecting home buyers to sellers.
 Its long-term plan is to evolve into a one-stop real estate shop that also offers mortgage, title insurance and escrow services.

 To that end, earlier this month, the startup acquired Atta Franchising, a 7-year-old São Paulo-based independent real estate mortgage broker.
-Specifically, acquiring Atta is designed speed up its ability to offer mortgage services to its users.
+Specifically, acquiring Atta is designed to speed up its ability to offer mortgage services to its users.
 QuintoAndar also plans to explore the possibility of offering a product to perform standalone transactions outside of its marketplace in partnership with other brokers, according to CEO and co-founder Gabriel Braga.

 This year, QuintoAndar expanded operations into 14 new cities in Brazil.
-Eventually, QuintoAndar plans to enter the Mexican market as its first expansion outside of its home country but it has not yet set a date for that step.
+Eventually, QuintoAndar plans to enter the Mexican market as its first expansion outside of its home country, but it has not yet set a date for that step.
 Today, the company has more than 120,000 rentals under management and about 10,000 new rentals per month.
-Its rental platform is live in 40 cities across Brazil, while its home-buying marketplace is live in four (Sao Paulo, Rio de Janeiro, Belo Horizonte and Porto Alegre) and seeing more than 10,000 sales in annualized terms.
+Its rental platform is live in 40 cities across Brazil, while its home-buying marketplace is live in four (São Paulo, Rio de Janeiro, Belo Horizonte and Porto Alegre) and seeing more than 10,000 sales in annualized terms.

 QuintoAndar, he said, is open to acquiring more companies that it believes can either help it accelerate in a particular way or add something it had not yet thought about.